Jadael/TMT/RhythML.md

 Note that unlike MIDI or a Tracker, a single cell with a pitch in it does not automatically generate anything like a gate or a "note on", it just outputs one voltage to one output, like a Eurorack sequencer.
 You would need to sequence the rhythm using voltages/gates/triggers/retriggers in another column, or get rhythm from another source like your clock.
 Remember, any column can be for used for anything you need a voltage for: pitches, gates, velocity, CVs, etc. Think modular!

 ### Comments
-- Any text following a `?` in a cell is considered a comment (until the next `,` (thus comments CANNOT contain `,`)) and is ignored during parsing.
+- Any text following a `?` in a cell is considered a comment (until the next `,`) and is ignored during parsing.
+Comments cannot contain commas.

 Example:

 `5.0 ?
 This is a comment, 5.5 ?
 You can put a comment in any cell`

-Consider using comments in the first row to label your columns:
+Consider using comments as labels:

 ```
 E4 ?
 Pitch, X ?
 Gate, 10 ?
 Velocity